sammy00/mastering-bitcoin-2ed/chapter07/README.md

 - A transaction can include both timelocked inputs (`nSequence<2^31`) and inputs without a relative timelock (`nSequence>=2^31`)
 - The `nSequence` value is specified in either blocks or seconds
   - A type-flag set in the 23rd LSB (value `1<<22`) where
-    - `1` would cause `nSequence` to be interpreted as a multiple of 512
+    - `1` would cause `nSequence` to be interpreted as a multiple of 512 seconds
     - `0` would cause `nSequence` to be interpreted as a number of blocks
   - When interpreting `nSequence` as a relative timelock, only the `16` LSB are considered